dirkroorda/laf-fabric/docs/texts/API-reference.rst

 Based on the formal information in a LAF resource, LAF-Fabric is not able to order the nodes according to all of your intuitions.

+If two nodes *start and end at the same place* in the primary data, only extra knowledge can decide which embeds which.

+A particularly nasty case are nodes that link to a zero-width region in the primary data.
+How should they be ordered with respect to neighbouring nodes?
+Is the empty one embedded in its right neighbour, or its left one, or in both, or in neither?
+All possibilities make sense without further knowledge.
+LAF-Fabric's default ordering places empty nodes *after* all nodes that start at the same place.
-However, if you have a particular LAF resource and a method to order the nodes in a more satisfying manner, you can supply a module in which you implement that order.
+If this is unwanted, something should be done: if you have a particular LAF resource and a method to order the nodes in a more satisfying manner, you can supply a module in which you implement that order.
 See :ref:`data-prep`.

 The nice property of this ordering is that if a set of nodes consists of a proper hierarchy with respect to embedding,